Emma Willis: ITV

 In 2007, Willis presented ITV2 spin-off series I'm a Celebrity...Get Me Out of Here!
 NOW! with her husband Matt before departing in 2008.
 She presented numerous episodes of The Hot Desk on ITV2 between 2008 and 2014.
 In September 2012, Willis became a permanent presenter on This Morning, presenting segments in The Hub, taking over from Coleen Nolan.
 The feature was axed in 2014.
 She was also a stand-in presenter on the main show when Holly Willoughby or Ruth Langsford were absent and returned to guest present the show with Rylan Clark-Neal in 2018.
 Willis hosted two series of the ITV2 reality show Girlfriends in 2012 and 2013.

-On 16 November 2012, Willis was drafted in to guest anchor Loose Women and has since presented on several occasions as a stand-in presenter.
-In 2013, Willis guest presented an episode of The Paul O'Grady Show, while O'Grady was away.
+On 16 November 2012, Willis was a guest anchor Loose Women and has since presented on several occasions as a stand-in presenter.
+In November 2013, Willis guest presented an episode of The Paul O'Grady Show, while O'Grady was away.

-In 2013, Willis co-presented the ITV game show Prize Island with Alexander Armstrong.
-In 2015, Willis was a team captain on the six-part ITV2 comedy panel show Reality Bites, hosted by Stephen Mulhern.
+In June 2013, Willis co-presented the ITV game show Prize Island with Alexander Armstrong.
+In February 2015, Willis was a team captain on the six-part ITV2 comedy panel show Reality Bites, hosted by Stephen Mulhern.
 On 2 July 2015, it was announced that Willis would present a new three-part series for ITV called What Would Be Your Miracle, about modern miracles.
 The series began on 28 April 2016.
 In January 2017, The Voice UK moved from BBC One to ITV.
 It was confirmed on 9 June 2016 that Willis would present the series after co-hosting three previous series on the BBC.
 She also presented two series of The Voice Kids on ITV since 2017.
-In 2017, she presented The BRITs Are Coming live on ITV.
+In January 2017, she presented The BRITs Are Coming live on ITV.
 She co-presented the 2017 BRIT Awards in February alongside Dermot O'Leary.
-She hosted The BRITs Are Coming for a second year in 2018.
-She presented Your Song in 2017, a one-off special for ITV.
+She hosted The BRITs Are Coming for a second year in January 2018.
+Agreed in August 2017, she presented Your Song in October 2017, a one-off special for ITV.

 On 3 March 2018, Willis made a surprise appearance on Ant & Dec's Saturday Night Takeaway, as she presented Win the Ads while the main hosts playing the game as part of the show's 100th episode.

 Channel 4

 In 2007, Willis guest hosted the tenth week of Big Brother's Big Mouth.
-In 2010, Willis began presenting a Celebrity Big Brother online spin-off show entitled Celebrity Big Brother's Big i.
+In 2010, Willis began presenting a Celebrity Big Brother online spin-off show entitled Celebrity Big Brother's Bit on The Side.
 While presenting the online spin-off in the same series, Willis also presented another edition of Big Mouth when Davina McCall entered the Big Brother house as part of a task.
-She was then later announced as the new co-presenter on the final series of Big Brother's Little Brother, hosting opposite George Lamb.
+She was then later announced in August as the new co-presenter on the final series of Big Brother's Little Brother, hosting opposite George Lamb.

-In 2019, Willis replaced Alice Levine and Maya Jama as host of The Circle.
+In June 2019, Willis replaced Alice Levine and Maya Jama as host of The Circle.